 The preferred breakfast spot of former President Barack Obama came to be my preferred spot as well.
 Nothing says Sunday morning like a tray full of eggs, pancakes, and biscuits from Valois!
 Always a guaranteed good way to start the day.

-In the spring and summer, I made frequent trips to the park at the Point and 57th street beach.
-Nothing beats laying out in the sun with a good book, food, and friends!
+Throughout the seasons of spring and summer, when the weather gets nice and warm in Chicago, I would make frequent trips to a park that can be found right along the Point and 57th street beach.
+Nothing beats laying out in the sun with a good book, or taking food and hanging out with friends on the beach!
 The view of the Chicago skyline juxtaposed with Lake Michigan is especially gorgeous at dawn and at dusk.

-The interactive exhibits at the MSI made me feel like a kid again, but in the best way.
-The trains, planes, and submarines, and the baby chicks never failed to amuse me!
-Being within walking distance of this museum helped fill many weekends throughout my time at UChicago.
+The interactive exhibits at the MSI made me feel like I was back to being a kid again, but in the best of ways.
+The trains, planes, and submarines were all so cool to look at and read about, and the baby chicks never failed to amuse me!
+I always felt very lucky that the MSI was within within walking distance of campus.
+Spending time in the many exhibits of this museum filled many weekends throughout my time at UChicago.

-Great for reenacting Ferris Bueller’s day off, getting to see world-class art for no cost (thanks, Arts Pass) was a huge perk!
-I’ll undoubtedly miss spending hours gazing at Sunday at La Grande Jette and American Gothic.
+In addition to being a great resource for those looking to reenact Ferris Bueller’s Day Off, visiting the Art Institute in downtown Chicago also meant getting to see world-class art for no cost (thanks, Arts Pass).
+That was such a huge perk!
+There is so much to wander around and look at in the Art Institute.
+I’ll undoubtedly miss spending hours gazing at Sunday at La Grande Jette and American Gothic the most.

 Chinatown was my favorite place to eat throughout college.
 A quick ride away on CTA, I spent many meals grabbing incredible dim sum, bubble tea, ramen, and pho.
 I even got to belt out pop hits at karaoke lounges!
 Chinatown was a major part of my college experience and I’m leaving some of my favorite restaurants behind with a heavy heart.